xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

 Multi Collection Graphs
 -----------------------
-ArangoDB is a multi model database with native graph support.
+AvocadoDB is a multi model database with native graph support.
 In version 2.2 the features for graphs have been improved by integration of a new graph module.
 All graphs created with the old module are automatically migrated into the new module but can still be used by the old module.

 ### New graph module
-Up to including version 2.1, ArangoDB offered a module for graphs and graph operations.
+Up to including version 2.1, AvocadoDB offered a module for graphs and graph operations.
 This module allowed you to use exactly one edge collection together with one vertex collection in a graph.
-With ArangoDB version 2.2 this graph module is deprecated and a new graph module is offered.
+With AvocadoDB version 2.2 this graph module is deprecated and a new graph module is offered.
 This new module allows to combine an arbitrary number of vertex collections and edge collections in the same graph.
 For each edge collection a list of collections containing source vertices and a list of collections containing target vertices can be defined.
-If an edge is stored ArangoDB checks if this edge is valid in this collection.
+If an edge is stored AvocadoDB checks if this edge is valid in this collection.
 Furthermore if a vertex is removed from one of the collections all connected edges will be removed as well, giving the guarantee of no loose ends in the graphs.
 The layout of the graph can be modified at runtime by adding or removing collections and changing the definitions for edge collections.
 All operations on the graph level are transactional by default.